 - Other Offerings

 Besides the white label, Dewar’s offers a variety of differently aged variants.
 Currently available are the 12 year, 15 year, 18 year, and 25 year old variants.
-And they recently released the “Double Double Series” available at 21 years, 27 years, and 32 years old.
+And they recently released the “Double Double Series,” available at 21 years, 27 years, and 32 years old.
 The Double Double whiskies boast a four-step aging process wherein first the individual mat and grain whiskies are aged separately, the malts are blended on their own, and the grains are blended on their own, then those two batches are aged for a second time.
-The third aging process involves the final blend of malt and grain whiskies being finally aged together.
+The third aging process involves the final blend of malt and grain whiskies being aged together.
 The fourth and final step is to take the aged blend and transfer it to sherry casks to finish aging.
-The 21 year is finished in Oloroso sherry cask, the 27 in Palo Cortado sherry casks, and the 32 year is finished in Pedro Ximenez sherry casks.
+The 21 year is finished in Oloroso sherry casks, the 27 in Palo Cortado sherry casks, and the 32 year is finished in Pedro Ximenez sherry casks.

 Cocktails With Devar’s

 This is a classic cocktail that will require home-made ginger and an honest syrup that is worth keeping around for use in more than just this cocktail recipe.

 For the honey-ginger Syrup: